tibetan-nlp/annodoc/index.md

 stands for "light verb construction" and has precedent in [other UD treebanks](http://universaldependencies.org/ext-dep-index.html):
 Hungarian has `dobj:lvc`, while Persian and Turkish have `compound:lvc`.
+We also have found a few instances of `arg1:lvc`.

+#### `arg2:lvc`

 The following illustrates the use of the light verb གོམ་པ་རྒྱབ་ "to walk" - literally "take steps".
 Here, the `VERB` immediately follows the `NOUN`.

 ~~~ ann
 གོམ་པ་རྒྱབ་བྱས་ཐད་དོ།